Health Insurance Portability and Accountability Act Overview

 - Standard Unique Health Identifier for Health Care Providers (May 23, 2005)

 The Transactions and Code Sets Rule established standards for electronic transactions of health care information and for the code sets used in those transactions within the health care industry.
-The use of these standard transactions and code sets improves the administrative efficiency of the Colorado Medicaid Program by allowing it to communicate with its providers via industry wide standards.
+The use of these standard transactions and code sets improves the administrative efficiency of the Department by allowing it to communicate with its providers via industry wide standards.

-The Privacy Rule mandates that health plans (including the Colorado Medicaid Program), health care providers and health care clearinghouses safeguard individuals' Protected Health Information (PHI) to prevent improper use and disclosure of that information, while providing basic individual rights to access and request amendment of this information.
+The Privacy Rule mandates that health plans (including Health First Colorado), health care providers and health care clearinghouses safeguard individuals' Protected Health Information (PHI) to prevent improper use and disclosure of that information, while providing basic individual rights to access and request amendment of this information.
 See the Department's Notice of Privacy Practices.

 The Security Rule establishes a level of security for PHI, either stored in electronic media (memory devices in computers or any removable/transportable digital memory medium) or exchanged in electronic communication media including the Internet, dial-up lines and private lines.